 We proudly offer the bios of our accomplished teachers.

-Alanna Schubach has published essays, articles, and criticism in The Atlantic, Refinery 29, The Village Voice, and the LA Review of Books, among many others.
-Her fiction has appeared in the Bellevue Literary Review, Electric Literature's Recommended Reading, Post Road, the Lifted Brow, and Prick of the Spindle, and she has been named a New York Foundation for the Arts Fellow in Fiction.
+Alanna Schubach is the author of the novel The Nobodies (Blackstone Publishing).
+Her short stories have appeared in Sewanee Review, Massachusetts Review, Juked, and Electric Literature's Recommended Reading.
+Her nonfiction has appeared in The Atlantic, The Nation, Jacobin, the Washington Post, the Village Voice, and the LA Review of Books.
 She has taught at the Japan Exchange and Teaching Program, the College Readiness Program, the Westchester County Department of Corrections, and Girls Write Now.
 She holds a BA from American University and an MFA in Fiction from Sarah Lawrence College.

 Cullen Thomas is the author of the memoir Brother One Cell (Viking).
-His work has also appeared in the New York Times Magazine, the Washington Post, The Daily Beast, Salon, The Rumpus, The Sonora Review, World Hum, Current Biography, and Penthouse.
+His nonfiction has appeared in the New York Times Magazine, the Washington Post, The Daily Beast, Salon, The Rumpus, The Sonora Review, World Hum, Current Biography, and Penthouse.
+He has appeared on CNN, MSNBC, and the National Geographic channel and has taught at NYU.
 He holds a BA from Binghamton University.